2024/12/12 - Adithya Krishnan

 First, it’s important to note that it’s perfectly fine to start prototyping your analytics use cases on your current transactional database, like Postgres.
 Many analytical projects begin like that, especially for smaller datasets or simple reporting.

 However, as your app grows and the complexity or volume of data increases, you’ll likely hit performance bottlenecks.
-That’s when you should consider moving to an analytical database, as you don’t want these analytical queries consuming your entire database's resources.
+That's a clear sign you are outgrowing Postgres for analytics, as you don't want these analytical queries consuming your entire database's resources.
+This doesn't mean replacing your existing systems; instead, many teams adopt a two-tier architecture with a lean, modern data warehouse that acts as a high-performance serving layer for live applications.

 Here are some common scenarios for analytical databases: